Home | Hiking | DNWR | Hidden Forest

 Watch Out

-Other than the standard warnings about hiking in the desert... this is a pretty safe hike.
+Other than the standard warnings about hiking in the desert... this is a safe hike.
 Hiking in loose gravel is tiring, more tiring than might be expected, so don't overestimate the speed at which you will be able to hike up the canyon.
-Depending on recent weather conditions, a 2-wheel-drive, high-clearance vehicle should make it to the trailhead, but call the refuge manager if you have questions.
+Depending on recent weather conditions, a 2WD-HC vehicle should make it to the trailhead, but call the refuge manager if you have questions.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 Also, this hike is long, so be sure to bring the 10 Essentials.